zammad/zammad-org/src/en/documentation/use/faq.md

 ### How to change my profile/avatar image?

-Go to the [avatar section](user-profile#avatar) in you profile settings by opening the avatar menu in the bottom left corner and select **Profile settings**.
+Go to the [avatar section](user-profile#avatar) in your personal settings by opening the avatar menu in the bottom left corner and select **Personal settings**.
 There you can upload an image, capture a photo (if your device has a camera) or delete already present images.

 ### How to change the language of the Zammad user interface?

-Go to the [language section](user-profile#language) in you profile settings by opening the avatar menu in the bottom left corner and select **Profile settings**.
+Go to the [language section](user-profile#language) in your personal settings by opening the avatar menu in the bottom left corner and select **Personal settings**.

 ### What should I do before going on vacation?

-Go to the [out of office section](user-profile#out-of-office) in you profile settings by opening the avatar menu in the bottom left corner and select **Profile settings**.
+Go to the [out of office section](user-profile#out-of-office) in your personal settings by opening the avatar menu in the bottom left corner and select **Personal settings**.
 There you can define a replacement agent.

 ### How to adjust the order of the overviews?